 Here at ChurchTrac, we probably see 20 different church websites every day.
 Doing the math, that means we see roughly 5,000 church websites per year!
 We've seen it all too.
 From amazing sites that are informative and easy to navigate... to sites that have unreadable neon fonts with a banner from a spaghetti dinner that happened in 2012.
 We're not even kidding!

 There are many factors that determine how often people will visit your website.
 When it comes to churches, we've narrowed it down to 6 reasons why nobody goes to a church's website.
 Here they are from the biggest reason to the smallest:

-Over half of all church going adults give online.
+Over half of all church-going adults give online.
 That number is growing every year.
 Many of your active members will only go to your site just to give their weekly/monthly tithe.
 Much how not having a website isn't an option anymore, so is online giving.
-Don't believe us, check out the Three Myths of About Online Giving.
+Don't believe us?
+Check out the these Myths and Benefits on Online Giving.

 Don't feel like you have to dedicate countless hours or thousands of dollars to building a new site or giving your current one a massive facelift.
-Some of the best church websites we've seen have been very simple sites built on a basic theme using a service like Wordpress or Square Space.
-With just an hour or two a week and a few dollars a month, your church can have a website that people will actually want to go to!
+Just avoid these common pitfalls and you'll have a website that your people will actually visit.

 Explore ChurchTrac for yourself by starting a free 30 day trial.Get Started Now